learn-co-curriculum/git-basics-readme/README.md

 If you've followed these instructions you are left with a directory, `next-big-thing` that is a git repository.
 You can just delete this directory, ignore it, or use it as a sandbox to experiment with git.

-<a href='https://learn.co/lessons/git-basics-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-basics-readme' title='Git Repository Basics'>Git Repository Basics</a> on Learn.co and start learning to code for free.</p>